32 Cybersecurity Facts to Know

-6. The average cost to company per stolen record is $154 this year.
+6. The average cost to the company per stolen record is $154 this year.

-7. Highest per record cost is for the education sector, which is $300.
+7. The highest per-record cost is for the education sector, which is $300.

-8. The figure is $215 per stolen record for finance and banking sectors.
+8. The figure is $215 per stolen record for the finance and banking sectors.

 9. The United States and Germany spend most on data breaches.
 It is around $230 and 224 respectively.